apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mongodb/cluster-management/switchover.md

 ## Handle an exception

-If an error occurs, execute the command below to troubleshoot the operation.
+If an error occurs, refer to [Handle an exaception](./handle-an-exception.md) to troubleshoot the operation.